mdanny/e-commerce-course-project/readme.md

    [PlOd]: <https://github.com/joemccann/dillinger/tree/master/plugins/onedrive/README.md>

-##Now, on the authentication library part:
+## Authentication library:

-* The library we will use is passport.js
+* The library we use is passport.js
 * If we want to use passport library in one of our routes, which is login, we need to configure it first
 * We can think of it as setting up a new rule in a config file, so that login route will use it (middleware)

 * We require two libraries in the passport file:
   * passport - for authentication
   * Localstrategy - it is simply one of passport's libraries, for the sake of local login

 * There are three sections in this file:
-* Serialize/deserialize and user objects
+* Serialization/deserialization and user objects
 * Middleware that will process the login mechanism
 * Custom function to validate if a user is logged in or not

 **Serialization** is the process of translating data structures or object states into a format that can be stored.
 We want to translate the data structure, which is user object and we want to translate it into a format that can be stored.
 Thus, we will store it in connect-mongo.
 So, the key of this object is provided into the 2nd argument of the callback function in serializeUser, which is user._id.
 Serialize function will be saved into session and it is used to retrieve the whole object via deserialize function.

 **Serialize function** means that data from the user object should be stored in the session.
 In our case, we want to store the id only and the result of the serializeUser method will be attached to the session as request with user._id --> req.user._id.
-Later on, if we want to access a user that we just logged in, we will type req.user.
+Later on, if we want to access a user that we just logged in, we will type ```req.user```.

 In **deserialize** function we provide as first argument of deserialize function the same key of user object that was given to done func in serializeUser call.
 So, the whole object is retrieved with the help of the key.

-* First, we want to give middleware a name, so it can be recognized, later on in another route, which is local-login
-* Create a new anonymous instance of LocalStrategy object
-* Then pass it the required fields (LocalStrategy user name and password, we override also email instead of name and also add passReqToCallback)
-* Also add an anonymous function and then we want to validate it, pass the req, email, password and callback
-* in the anonymous function, we want to find in our DB if the user is found by the matching email
-* When we return the last callback, it returns the user object
-* later on we can request ```req.user_id```
-* req.user.profile.name
-* in every request, this object (user) will be stored in a session, so it can be used in any page that requires you to log in

-* Lastly - the validation function that checks if the user is authenticated, if not redirects to login page

 ###Now, in ```routers/user.js``` we added two routes: